 2. Non-literal language.
-This is a word or phrase that has a meaning other than the meaning normally assigned to them.
+This is a word or combination of words that have a meaning other than the meaning normally assigned to them.
 In the sentence, "Uncle John kicked the bucket," the literal meaning would mean that a man identified as Uncle John used his foot to strike a round receptacle used to hold water.
 However, this sentence has become an idiom and the non-literal meaning of the sentence means that Uncle John died.
 "Kicking the bucket" has nothing to do with death in any literal sense but it has become a rather light-hearted way of saying a person has died.

-To be able to understand the communication that uses nonliteral language, one has to know the culture, the language and even the idioms and figures of speech within the language.
-Jan de Waard has written that "translating nonliteral meanings of Biblical expressions have been insufficiently dealt with."5I agree with him and I would say that "insufficient" study of non-literal Biblical language provides the motivation for this study.
+To be able to understand the communication that uses non-literal language, one has to know the culture, the language and even the idioms and figures of speech within the language.
+Jan de Waard has written that "translating non-literal meanings of Biblical expressions have been insufficiently dealt with."
+I agree with him and I would say that "insufficient" study of non-literal Biblical language provides the motivation for this study.